 For those travelers to Germany looking to expand their horizons beyond the major cities consider booking a day trip to Erfurt.
 This Central Germany town that was first mentioned in the history books in 742 by St. Boniface still retains a medieval air as it was one of the cities in Germany that remained intact post World War II.

-This town possess the ambiance of a small town while having the cultural amenities commonly associated with a large city.
+This town possesses the ambiance of a small town while having the cultural amenities commonly associated with a large city.
 Here one can walk around this town without jostling with the crowds typically found in larger cities.

 Start your day with breakfast at Café Füchsen, a cozy little café located in a historic building in the Old Town next to Merchants’ Bridge.
 Relax with a cup of coffee as enjoy the greenery and the small river that winds around the city.
 In particular, check out their homemade cakes.